 Step 5.
 Click Settings on the bottom left, select the interval in the Scheduler tab, daily, weekly, or monthly, then hit OK to confirm the schedule OneDrive sync.
 Then click Start Sync to sync external drive to OneDrive automatically.

 You’d better backup the external drive to OneDrive for safekeeping

-If you want to provide an extra layer of protection for local files, the cloud sync method still has risks.
-Once the synchronization process stops due to some errors, the data in your external drive will be completely at risk.
-And if you are using the free tier of OneDrive, you will have a lot of unsynchronized data.
+If you want to provide an extra layer of protection for on-premises files, the cloud sync approach still has risks.
+Because when you sync your external drive to OneDrive again, this time it will overwrite the data from the previous sync.
+Also, if you're using OneDrive's free tier, you'll have a lot of unsynced data.

-If you pay more attention to protecting data security, we recommend that you use a professional cloud backup service to back up your external hard drive to the cloud.
+We strongly recommend that users use a professional cloud backup service to back up your external hard drive to the cloud.
 CBackup is a good choice.
 The powerful cloud backup feature ensures that each task does not overwrite the last saved data, and you can restore any version of the backup file.